 Traffic, conversion rate and bounce rate statistics

-Statistics show that abandonment rate is huge for websites that take over 2 seconds to load on mobile and over 3 seconds to load on desktop.
+Statistics show that abandonment rate is huge for websites that take over 2 seconds to load on mobile and over 3 seconds to load on a desktop.
 Every tenth of a second leads to traffic losses.
-Also, Google will penalize the website if it doesn't respect these limits and your website will end up showing lower in results, causing even more traffic loss.
+Also, Google will penalize the website if it doesn't respect these limits and it will end up showing lower in results, causing even more loss of traffic.

 ✔ Shopzilla shaved off their load times from 6 seconds to 1.2 seconds and experienced 12% revenue hike.